 7 Things You Might Not Know About Anthony Bourdain

 As one of the world’s most famous chefs and television personalities, Anthony Bourdain lives out much of his life in front of the camera.
-But there’s still plenty you might not know about everyone’s favorite bad boy chef, who is turning 59 years old today.
+But there’s still plenty you might not know about everyone’s favorite bad boy chef.

 1. HE GREW UP WANTING TO BE A COMIC BOOK ARTIST.